Women usually live longer than men. Why is this - and are modern day vices, such as smoking and drinking, reducing the longevity gap?

 Male vs Female hormones

-- Young males - teens to early twenties - are fuelled with higher levels of the testosterone hormone.
-As a US report identified in 2007 this is a contributory factor to men being more aggressive and competitive.
-And as an Australian study found in 2010 competitiveness among men also increased when attractive women were present.
+- Young males - teens to early twenties - are fuelled with higher levels of the testosterone hormone and this is a contributory factor to men being more aggressive and competitive.
+Competitiveness among men also increased when attractive women were present.
 This results in young men taking more risks than women of a similar age, such as riding motor bikes without helmets or getting into fights – thereby increasing their risk of an early death.

 - Testosterone works closely with cholesterol in the body and this can cause problems in later life for men.
 Research by the Endocrine Society, reported in 2015, has shown that high levels of testosterone leads the body to produce lower levels of ‘good’ cholesterol.
 However, testosterone does not have any impact on ‘bad’ cholesterol, blood pressure or body fat.
 This leaves the male body more susceptible to cardiovascular disease.